 - follow proper personal hygiene

-The treatment for skin rashes depends on the cause and can range from cortisone creams to oral medications.
-So it is necessary to identify all the symptoms and possible triggers to reduce the irritation and effectively treat it.
+The treatment for skin rashes depends on the cause, but typically ranges from cortisone creams to oral medications.
+Therefore, it is necessary to identify all of the symptoms and possible triggers to reduce the irritation and effectively treat it.

-The type of specialist who diagnoses and treats rashes is a dermatologist.
+The specialist who diagnoses and treats rashes is a dermatologist.

 Are skin rashes always an early sign of skin cancer?

 No, not necessarily.
 Not all kinds of skin cancer cause skin rashes, and they can simply be caused by other non-skin related medical conditions, and, as previously mentioned, various soaps and various different allergic reactions.